CrowdDynamicsLab/RTBSurvey/README.md

 ## Checking out this repository
 We are using OpenWPM as a submodule, so after cloning this repository, cd into the directory and type `git submodule update --init OpenWPM/`

+You will then have to install OpenWPM locally (this will likely be hard to do on anything but Linux) To do this, cd into the OpenWPM directory and run both `install.sh` and `install-dev.sh`

 ## How to specify crawling behavior
 We support a limited range of crawling behaviors at the moment, but that means the instructions will be simple.